Categories

 I suddenly became conscious that I had to know more about it all: I absolutely had to find out if God existed or not!

-But I thought: Can anyone ever be certain that there is a God?
+But, I thought: Can anyone ever be certain that there is a God?

-One cannot see him, hear him, smell him, touch him.
+I cannot see him, hear him, smell him, touch him.
+I can only blindly believe that he exists!

-Someone, I told myself, can only blindly believe that he exists!
 And blind faith is not my cup of tea…

 I searched in my mind for proofs, desperate to find the truth about these most important issues that I had avoided facing until then.